Australian Gift Card

 Prezzee

-10% workforce cuts, signalling exit from Australia
+10% workforce reduction, signalling potential exit from Australia

-Committed to AU, compliance-ready
+Committed to AU market, compliance-ready

 InComm / TCN

-Retail model incompatible with KYC requirements
+Retail distribution model incompatible with KYC requirements

 Incumbent Landscape